The Town Attorney's Office provides

 calling or visiting in person, it is best to describe the nature of

 your problem so that your inquiry may be properly directed.
-The phone

 2. Can the Town Attorney's